-How would you feel if, after years of searching for a diagnosis, you finally found out you have an autoimmune disease, and then you realized that your doctors will have to experiment on you to find the right treatment?
+How would you feel if, after years of searching for a diagnosis, you finally found out you have an autoimmune disease?
+Not only that, you realized that your doctors will have to experiment on you to find the right treatment?

 At least 50 million Americans (twice the number of cancer patients) suffer from autoimmune diseases.
-Each of the 90 or more named diseases is represented by a variety of stakeholders (patients, specialists, researchers), with little sharing of data across groups, and even less across diseases.
+Each of the 90+ named diseases is represented by a variety of stakeholders (patients, specialists, researchers), with little sharing of data across groups, and even less across diseases.

-Although the cancer (and rare disease) communities are already moving to collect and share data and turn that data into information, and despite the similarities (unmet needs, heterogeneous diseases, poor diagnostics), the “autoimmune communities” are lagging some 50 years behind cancer R&D in data collection, sharing and analysis, and therefore in improving diagnoses and treatment.
+Although the cancer and rare disease communities are already moving to collect,share data and turn that data into information, the “autoimmune communities” are lagging some 50 years behind cancer R&D. Similarities between autoimmune communities and cancer R&D include unmet needs, heterogeneous diseases, poor diagnostics.
+Despite that, autoimmune communities are still behind in data collection, sharing and analysis, and therefore in improving diagnoses and treatment.

 Some reasons autoimmune diseases have been neglected: